prrvchr/HyperSQLOOo/README.md

 ### What has been done for version 1.1.8:

 - The extension will ask you to install jdbcDriverOOo extension in versions 1.4.6 minimum.
-- Modification of the extension options accessible via: **Tools -> Options... -> LibreOffice Base -> Embedded HsqlDB Driver** in order to comply with the new graphic charter.
+- Modification of the extension options accessible via: **Tools -> Options -> LibreOffice Base -> Embedded HsqlDB Driver** in order to comply with the new graphic charter.

 ### What has been done for version 1.2.0: